coverclock/com-diag-hazer/README.md

 The rover can also generate a CSV file as it runs that will contain the results of the high precision solution every time is is generated and reported.
 This CSV file can be imported into a spreadsheet, or converted into a stream of NMEA RMC sentences using the csv2rmc script.
+The output of the csv2rmc script can be piped into another instance of gpstool.

     cd ~/src/com-diag-hazer/Hazer
     . out/host/bin/setup